falkmielke/eigentoolbox/README.md

 There are so many misused words in R that I fear permanent brain miswiring if I have to keep using it.
 [We are fucked.](https://theonion.com/expert-explains-why-essentially-youre-fucked)
+Probably, Python has also spoiled my brain: for example I like accurate indentations.
+But back then it felt good.
+Now, it feels like a waste of time.

 Calm down, Falk.